KewbitXMR/haveno-app/README.md

 To ensure all traffic is routed securely through Tor, you must install and activate an app comfigured to route your traffic through Tor on your mobile device, the repository that's officially supported by The Tor Project is [Orbot](https://play.google.com/store/apps/details?id=org.torproject.android) ([Sourcecode & Releases](https://github.com/guardianproject/orbot/releases/tag/17.3.2-RC-1-tor-0.4.8.12)),  however there are also popular community alternatives such as [InviZible](https://play.google.com/store/apps/details?id=pan.alexander.tordnscrypt.gp) ([Sourcecode & Releases](https://github.com/Gedsh/InviZible/releases/tag/v2.3.0-beta)).
 It's important to recognise the pros and cons yourself, and make your own decision.
 For exmaple, InviZible is great for all things android but doesnt support iOS, Orbot supports both platforms.
 Be sure to read the documentation for both for a comprehensive understanding.

-1. Download [Orbot on Google Play](https://play.google.com/store/apps/details?id=org.torproject.android) or [InviZible on Google Play](https://play.google.com/store/apps/details?id=pan.alexander.tordnscrypt.gp) alternatively you can downlaod [InviZible on F-Droid](https://f-droid.org/packages/pan.alexander.tordnscrypt.stable/).
+1. Download [Orbot on Google Play](https://play.google.com/store/apps/details?id=org.torproject.android) or [InviZible on Google Play](https://play.google.com/store/apps/details?id=pan.alexander.tordnscrypt.gp) alternatively you can download [InviZible on F-Droid](https://f-droid.org/packages/pan.alexander.tordnscrypt.stable/).
-3. Open your choice of app and follow the on-screen instructions to activate it.
+3. Open your choice of app and follow the on-screen instructions to activate it and ensure Tor enabled and the VPN is activated.
-4. Ensure that VPN relay is configured to route your Haveno Plus through Tor, the app will not load if you have not first configured a VPN relay, for your security.
+4. Ensure that VPN relay is configured to route your Haveno Plus App through Tor, the app will not load if you have not first configured a VPN relay, this is by design, for your security.

 ### Install Haveno Plus